AdaCore/gnatstudio/docs/users_guide/extending.rst

 Some plug-ins provided with GPS are:

 * :program:`Emacs` emulation

   .. index:: Emacs

-  Several plug-ins emulate many functions provided by :program:`Emacs`, such as the interactive search, manipulation of rectangles, navigation, and the usual :program:`Emacs` key shortcuts
+  Several plug-ins emulate many functions provided by :program:`Emacs`, such as the interactive search, manipulation of rectangles, navigation, and the usual :program:`Emacs` key shortcuts.
+Activate it by loading the :file:`emacs.xml` plug-in.

-  This emacs mode used to be activated in the preferences dialog, on the Themes page, but you should now activate it by loading the :file:`emacs.xml` plug-in.

 * :file:`Makefile` support

   .. index:: Makefile

   A plug-in that parses a :file:`Makefile` and creates menus for each of